skov11/jmeter-load-test/README.md

 - Try running: `java -version` in Command Prompt

 **Permission errors:**
-- Run Command Prompt as Administrator
+- Run Command Prompt/PowerShell as Administrator
 - Check Windows firewall isn't blocking JMeter

+**No traffic showing in firewall logs:**
+- Verify IP aliases are properly configured (`ipconfig /all`)
+- Check that your default gateway points to the firewall
+- Test binding with: `ping -S 192.168.1.10 8.8.8.8`
+- Monitor firewall interfaces during the test

 **High CPU usage:**
 - Reduce number of threads for initial testing